Retroactive continuity: Alteration

 Retcons sometimes add information that seemingly contradicts previous information.
 This frequently takes the form of a character who was shown to have died but is later revealed to have somehow survived.
 This is a common practice in horror films, which may end with the death of a monster that goes on to appear in one or more sequels.
 The technique is so common in superhero comics that the term "comic book death" has been coined for it.

 An early example of this type of retcon is the return of Sherlock Holmes, whom writer Arthur Conan Doyle apparently killed off in "The Final Problem" in 1893, only to bring him back, in large part because of readers' responses, with "The Empty House" in 1903.

+The character Zorro was retconned early in his existence.
+In the original 1919 novel, The Curse of Capistrano, Zorro ends his adventures by revealing his identity, a plot point that was carried over to the 1920 film adaptation The Mark of Zorro.
+In order to have further stories starring Zorro, author Johnston McCulley kept all the elements of his original story, but retroactively ignored its ending.

+One notable example is Isaac Asimov’s 1950 fixup novel I, Robot, a collection of science fiction short stories originally published in Super Science Stories and Astounding Science Fiction from 1940 to 1950.
+Compiled into a single publication by Gnome Press in 1950, the collection features a framing sequence in which the stories are told to a reporter by Dr. Susan Calvin, chief robopsychologist at U.S. Robots and Mechanical Men, Inc. Changes necessary to fit the new version included the name of the company (originally the Finmark Robot Corporation), new, earlier references to the Three Laws of Robotics, and new interpolated scenes featuring Dr. Calvin herself.

-The TV series Dallas annulled its entire Season 9 as just the dream of another character, Pam Ewing.
-Writers did this to offer a supposedly plausible reason for the major character of Bobby Ewing, who had died onscreen at the end of Season 8, to be still alive when actor Patrick Duffy wanted to return to the series.
-This season is sometimes referred to as the "Dream Season" and was referred to humorously in later TV series such as Family Guy.
-Other series such as St. Elsewhere, Newhart, and Roseanne would notably employ the same technique.
+The TV series Dallas annulled its entire ninth season as just the dream of one of its characters, Pam Ewing.
+Writers did this to offer a supposedly plausible reason for the major character of Bobby Ewing, who had died onscreen at the end of season eight, to be still alive when actor Patrick Duffy wanted to return to the series.
+This season is sometimes referred to as the "Dream Season" and was referred to humorously in later TV series such as Family Guy and Community as a "gas-leak year".
+Other series such as St. Elsewhere, Newhart, and Roseanne employed the same technique.